Hegazi revels in West Bromwich Albion’s victory over Preston North End | Goal.com

 West Bromwich Albion defender Ahmed Hegazi is thrilled with his side’s victory and clean sheet recorded against Preston North End on Tuesday.

-First-half strikes from Hal Robson-Kanu and Jake Livermore helped the Baggies to a 2-0l win to boost their Premier League promotion chances.
+First-half strikes from Hal Robson-Kanu and Jake Livermore helped the Baggies to a 2-0 win to boost their Premier League promotion chances.

 Full-time at The Hawthorns! 🙌🏼— West Bromwich Albion (@WBA) February 25, 2020